 March 2, 2021

 Kaltura, Inc., “the video experience cloud”, announced on March 2 that it had publicly filed for an initial public offering (IPO) on Nasdaq.
 It later put the IPO on hold as the demand was lower than expected, prompting TechCrunch to question if the window for tech IPOs is closing.
-In this article, Devoncroft Partners analyses the IPO filing in great detail and raises some concerning issues over the language used and valuation target.
+In this article, Devoncroft Partners analyses the IPO filing in great detail and raises concerns over the language used and valuation target.
 Kaltura appears to have since filed for an IPO again but has made no further announcements.

 February 23, 2021